This Is What Staying Up Super Late Does to Your Body

 Don't let sleep deprivation catch up with you.

-Sure, we’d all love to achieve the holy grail of eight hours of deep, restful sleep every single night.
-But as anyone with a job and/or kids knows all too well, real life will always find a way to cut your slumber short.
-Unfortunately, that lack of sleep does more than just make you groggy the next morning—it can have a major impact on your health, too.
+Sure, we’d all love to get the holy grail of eight hours of deep, restful sleep every single night.
+But as anyone with a job and/or kids knows all too well, real life always tends to get in the way of achieving that dream.
+Unfortunately, though, burning the midnight oil to finish a work project or tidy up the house does more than just make you groggy the next morning.
+Staying up late can have a major impact on your health, too.
 Need more incentive to call it an early night?
-Read on to discover the harmful side effects sleep deprivation has on your body.
+Read on to discover the harmful side effects of staying up too late, depriving yourself of some much-needed rest.

 Your balance becomes impaired.

-According to a 2018 study published in Scientific Reports, not getting enough sleep—or even just getting a poor night’s rest—can result in hindered balance.
-Getting an adequate amount of sleep is essential for your central nervous system (CNS) to function properly, and without it, the CNS isn’t capable of syncing up with other essential physiological processes, like the visual system.
-With the resulting lack of visual acuity and postural control, you’re more likely to find yourself having a potentially-serious stumble.
+According to a 2018 study published in the journal Scientific Reports, not getting enough sleep can result in hindered balance.
+Your central nervous system (CNS) needs adequate rest to function properly, and without it, the CNS isn’t capable of syncing up with other essential physiological processes, like the visual system.
+As a result, you’re more likely to find yourself having a potentially serious stumble when you stay up late.

 Your reflexes weaken.

-Should you ever encounter a life-threatening situation where you have to act fast, you’re definitely going to wish you were well-rested.
+Should you ever encounter a life-threatening situation where you have to act fast, you’re definitely going to wish you hadn’t stayed up late the night before.
 A 2000 study published in the journal Occupational and Environmental Studies found that after 17 hours without rest, people functioned as though they had a blood alcohol concentration of 0.05 percent.
 After 20 to 25 hours without sleep, that number rose to 0.1 percent, well over the legal driving limit in the United States.

 Your skin ages more rapidly.

-As Joshua Zeichner, director of cosmetic and clinical research in dermatology at Mount Sinai Hospital, explained to Allure, our cortisol levels naturally decrease when we sleep.
-Since this hormone helps the skin regenerate and repair, losing sleep can significantly contribute to the skin’s aging process.
+As Joshua Zeichner, director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City, explained to Allure, our cortisol levels naturally decrease when we sleep.
+Since this hormone helps the skin regenerate and repair, losing sleep can significantly contribute to signs of aging in your skin, including “inflammation along with skin-barrier dysfunction, leading to lack of hydration.”
 And if you’re eager to look more radiant, then check out these 13 Creepy Skin Care Routines That Actually Work.